 Band-aids - I am not talking about keeping your entire stash of band-aids and burn ointment creams in the junk drawer.
 You only need a few emergency kit items in this place, so you don't have to take out your large emergency kit.
 I like using a travel emergency kit about the size of my palm.

 Super glue - You would be surprised how often we use this item.
 It helps if something breaks or chips.
-I particularly like the single-sized glues because you can get rid of it after opened even if it is partially used.
-No more dried-out crazy glue.
+I particularly like single-sized glues because you can get rid of them after opening, even if it is partially used—no more dried-out crazy glue.

-Tape Measure - And, last by not least, a small tape measure.
+Tape Measure (Affiliate Link) - And, last but not least, a small tape measure (Affiliate Link).
 This item allowed me to measure things in a jiffy, and I didn't have to go into our tool room.
-Storing it with the other tools works nicely.
+Storing it with the other tools (Affiliate Link) works nicely.

 Scissors - Always, always, always have a pair of scissors in the drawer.
-When I was a kid, it was hard to find scissors in my house because it didn't have a home.
+As a kid, finding scissors in my house was hard because it didn't have a home.
 They would be moved from room to room but never returned to their home.

 Useful items for cooking and storing in your junk drawer